AdrianEngCheeErn/connect4/README.md

 Download ZIP, and run the main.py file on your local IDEs like VS Code or PyCharm

 ## CPU Bots
 I made the hard level CPU bot's algorithm from scratch, which checks for different conditions sequentially base on the impact and importance of the condition.
-There are well defined algorithms for this game already such as minimax or negamax, but I wanted to make my own algorithm to test my skills.

 ## Gallery
 ![connect4 main menu](https://github.com/AdrianEngCheeErn/connect4/assets/140162503/0bc04683-6357-43d0-ab3b-418b0053474c)